dikondaashish/dikondaashish/README.md

 ---

 ### 👨‍💻 About Me
+Hey!
+I’m Ashish Dikonda — a small-town guy from India who discovered my passion for tech before I even knew what “coding” was.
+My journey began on an old Windows XP PC, experimenting with Word and Typing Master.
+Fast forward to today, I’ve worked at fast-paced startups, built scalable SaaS apps, and helped 50+ global clients.

+- 🎓 **Master’s in Computer Science** @ Clark University (2023–2025)
+- 💼 Over 3 years of experience with startups like **NoBroker**, **Sirixo Technologies**, and **Webinflo - Co-Founder**
+- 🚀 Built and led SaaS platforms, AI tools, and web apps in India & the US
+- 🌍 Former freelancer with 45+ clients on Fiverr — 5-star rated developer

-I'm a Master's in Computer Science graduate from **Clark University**, and a passionate Full Stack Engineer who thrives on building user-centric, AI-integrated products.
-From building scalable SaaS applications to processing satellite imagery with TensorFlow, I love tackling real-world challenges through code and design.
+I’m a passionate Full Stack Engineer and a Master’s graduate in **Computer Science** from **Clark University**.
+I love solving real-world problems through code and design, whether that’s building scalable SaaS applications or processing satellite imagery using TensorFlow.

-- 🚀 Currently building [**Viaona.com**](https://viaona.com): An AI-powered travel companion.
+- 🚀 **Viaona.com**: Launched an AI-powered travel companion (check it out on Product Hunt!)
-- 🧠 Exploring research in **Federated Learning & Privacy in AI** under Jim Waldo.
+- 🧠 Completed research in **Federated Learning & AI Privacy**
-- 👨‍💼 Ex–Full Stack Engineer at **NoBroker** and **Sirixo Technologies**.
-- 📚 Certifications in React, AWS, Node.js, and more.
+- 📚 Certified in React, AWS, Node.js, and more
-- 🛠️ Freelanced for startups, delivered production-grade apps on Fiverr.
-- 📌 Long-term vision: Build innovative AI SaaS tools that empower people and businesses.
+- 📌 Long-term vision: Build innovative AI SaaS tools that empower people and businesses

 ---